-- But languages can still have native speakers, but would still be considered on the verge of extinction if no children are acquiring that language. - These are the so-called moribund languages. - Here's a passage from Michael Krauss' article in the reading for today's class:
+- ► But languages can still have native speakers, but would still be considered on the verge of extinction if no children are acquiring that language. - These are the so-called moribund languages.

 On their way to "dying": Moribund

 "The Eyak language of Alaska now has two aged speakers; Mandan has 6; Osage 5, Abenaki-Penobscot 20, and Iowa has 5 fluent speakers.
 According to count in 1977, already 13 years ago, Coeur d'Alene had fewer than 20, Tuscarora fewer than 30, Menomini fewer than 50, Yokuts fewer than 10 ...
 Sirenikski Eskimo has two speakers, Ainu is perhaps extinct.
 Ybykh, the Northwest Caucasian language with the most consonants, 80-some, is nearly extinct, with perhaps only one remaining speaker."